 They currently have several open calls for weird fiction anthology submissions.
 You can find more information about these open calls through their submission guidelines.
 If you believe your project would be a good fit with Ulthar Press, you can send your manuscript for consideration via email.

 Due to the high volume of submissions that they’ve received, Undertow Publications is currently closed to submission this time.
 You’re strongly encouraged to check back at a later date to see when this status will change.
 In the meantime, you can review their submission guidelines to prepare.
-Please note that Undertow Publications only considers collections of short stories, typically under 50k words.
+Please note that Undertow Publications have considered collections of short stories, novels, and novellas in the past. .
 For general inquiries, you can contact the team at Undertow Publications through their website’s online contact form.